 Another costly mistake can be selecting the wrong filing status.
 This mistake may be most common for single parents.

 Meanwhile, widows and widowers can still use the “married filing jointly” status for the year in which their spouse died.
-Then, if they have dependent children, they may be able to file as a “qualifying widow(er) with dependent child” for two more years, a status that allows the same standard deduction as those who are married and filing jointly.
+Then, if they have dependent children, they might be able to file as a “qualifying widow(er) with dependent child” for two more years, a status that allows the same standard deduction as those who are married and filing jointly.

-Mistake No. 8: Missing deductions or credits
+Mistake No. 8: Missing valuable deductions or credits

 It’s not enough to simply use the right form and the right filing status.
 If you want to maximize your refund, you also need to take advantage of every tax deduction and credit available to you.
 There are plenty of credits and deductions that have the potential to reduce your tax liability by thousands of dollars.